eclipse-iceoryx/iceoryx/doc/error-handling.md

 To this end it is necessary to eliminate the use of all potentially throwing (third party) functions throughout the codebase.
 Since many STL functions may throw, these cannot be used either and their functionality needs to be reimplemented without the use of exceptions.
 In particular anything allocating dynamic memory may throw a *std::bad_alloc* exception when memory is exhausted.

 ### Alternatives to exceptions
-As an alternative to exceptions we use the error handler and a variation of return codes in the form of **cxx::expected**, described below. cxx::expected can be used to communicate the error to the caller, who has to decide whether to handle the error itself or propagate it further (e.g. as another cxx::expected).
-Error handling itself is performed by the error handler which handles errors occurring in the subcomponents of Iceoryx::posh.
+As an alternative to exceptions we use the error handler and a variation of return codes in the form of *cxx::expected*, described below. *cxx::expected* can be used to communicate the error to the caller, who has to decide whether to handle the error itself or propagate it further (e.g. as another *cxx::expected*).
+Error handling itself is performed by the error handler which handles errors occurring in the subcomponents of *iceoryx::posh*.

 ## Error Handler
 The error handler is called internally when an error is detected in the Iceoryx middleware daemon (RouDi) or the Iceoryx runtime.
 The error handler should only be called in exceptional situations (invalid access errors, out of resources etc.) and not in circumstances that occur regularly (it is sort of an exception replacement).